Staff

 Assistant Director, Marketing

-Györgyi Mihályi is the assistant director of marketing at the Wick Poetry Center in the College of Arts and Sciences.
-She has an M.Ed. in Higher Education Administration with an Internationalization certificate from Kent State University as well as BA in English Literature from the University of Szeged and a BA in Business Administration from Kent State University.
-She is currently working on her dissertation in Higher Education Administration at Kent State.
-She is originally from beautiful Szeged, Hungary.
+Györgyi Mihályi is the assistant director of marketing at the Wick Poetry Center in the College of Arts and Sciences. serves as the Assistant Director of Marketing at the Wick Poetry Center within the College of Arts and Sciences.
+Holding an M.Ed. in Higher Education Administration with an Internationalization certificate from Kent State University, Györgyi earned her BA in English Literature from the University of Szeged and a BA in Business Administration from Kent State University.
+Currently immersed in her dissertation on Higher Education Administration at Kent State, Györgyi's research focuses on the crucial theme of international students and their sense of belonging.
+Hailing from the enchanting city of Szeged, Hungary, Györgyi brings a global perspective to her work.

 Photo credit: Melissa Olson